 For this woman, her fear was real.
 She was genuinely afraid of being bitten by her puppy.
 But the puppy thought it was a game.
 “I’ll bark at mommy, and she squeals so I bark some more!”
 The puppy was simply communicating with his human mama in “puppy speak.”

-Tips for Differentiating Aggressive Puppy Behavior from Natural Play Behaviors
+Aggressive Puppy Behavior vs Natural Play Behaviors

 Here are some tips for differentiating between aggressive puppy signs and whether your puppy is just trying to play: